 What visible difference can you see between Ambassador Stevens and Advisor Jarrett?

-Let’s move to the President’s most recent Press Conference (as an aside, I’ll note that this is the first formal Press Conference he has offered in eight (8) months).
+Let’s move to the President’s most recent Press Conference, and as an aside, I’ll note that this is the first formal Press Conference he has offered in several months.
 During this Press Conference, the President’s most vehement and emotionally charged response was to the question about Ambassador Susan Rice giving inaccurate information, regarding those who perpetrated the attacks on the CIA compound, which led to Ambassador Stevens’ death.

 Obama not only affords Ambassador Rice a ’round the clock’ armed-American-detail, but he also provided her strong verbal protection from criticism.
 Yet, Obama denied Ambassador Stevens his requested Marine detail on more than 100 occasions.